medieval-music/website/index.md

 The simple, distinctive hardbound covers identify each series by colour: black, red, blue, and green, respectively.

-Founded by Prof. Luther Dittmer in 1954, the Institute of Mediaeval Music was directed by Dr. Bryan Gillingham from 1985 to 2016, first in Ottawa, ON and after 2011 in Lions Bay, BC.
+Founded by Prof. Luther Dittmer in 1954, The Institute of Mediaeval Music was directed by Dr. Bryan Gillingham from 1985 to 2016, first in Ottawa, ON and after 2011 in Lions Bay, BC.
 In 2016--17, operations were transferred to Dr. Debra Lacoste, and the Institute has now moved back to Ontario.